starina-os/starina/docs/guides/writing-your-first-application.md

----
-title: Writing Your First Application
+# Writing Your First Application
----

 Let's write a simple Hello World application.
 In this section, we'll create a simple app called `demo`.